 Part of Beirut port silos, damaged in 2020 blast, collapses

-Assaad Haddad the General Director of the Port Silo, told The Associated Press that “everything is under control” but that the situation has not subsided yet.
+Assaad Haddad, general director of the port silo, told the Associated Press that “everything is under control” but that the situation had not subsided yet.
 Minutes later, the dust subsided and calm returned.

 However, Youssef Mallah, from the Civil Defense department, said that other parts of the silos' northern block were at risk and that other sections of the giant ruin could collapse.

-The 50 year-old, 48 meter (157 feet) tall silos had withstood the force of the explosion two years ago, effectively shielding the western part of Beirut from the blast that killed over 200 people, injured more than 6,000 and badly damaged entire neighborhoods.
+The 50 year-old,157 feet tall silos had withstood the force of the explosion two years ago, effectively shielding the western part of Beirut from the blast that killed over 200 people, injured more than 6,000 and badly damaged entire neighborhoods.

 In July, a fire broke out in the northern block of the silos due to the fermenting grains.
 Firefighters and Lebanese Army soldiers were unable to put it out and it smoldered for weeks, a nasty smell spreading around.
 The environment and health ministries last week issued instructions to residents living near the port to stay indoors in well-ventilated spaces.